 Benefits of Injection Molding

-- High Volume Production – Advanced LSR materials offer manufacturers the opportunity for cost-effective, high-volume production of complex liquid silicone injection molding parts.
+- High-volume production: Advanced LSR materials offer manufacturers the opportunity for cost-effective, high-volume production of complex liquid silicone injection molding parts.

-- Quick Cycle Time – The cycle time for LSR components depends on the following elements: the temperature of the mold and possible inserts, the temperature of the material when it reaches the mold, the geometry of the component, the general vulcanization characteristics, and the chemistry of the curing material.
-Silastic LSR allows for faster curing by preheating the injection barrel and cold runner to 40-80°C.
+- Quick cycle time: The cycle time for LSR components depends on the following elements: the temperature of the mold, the material when it reaches the mold, the geometry of the component, the general vulcanization characteristics, and the chemistry of the curing material.
+Two-part, platinum cured LSRs allow for faster curing by preheating the injection barrel and cold runner to 40-80 degrees Celsius.

 LSR Quality Standards

-Custom LSR Solutions for your Business
+Custom LSR Solutions for Your Business